AwaNoodle/buildingAppWithDocker/README.md

 TO make use of our container we need to have a way of moving it off our box.
 We could ask users to clone the application repository and build the container on their machine but that risks introducing change and adds a few irritating steps for the user.
 Our alternative is to use a Docker Registry to store the image and let use retrieve it when we need it.
 We've already been using a registry in the form of the Docker Hub, Docker's online Registry that stores all of the containers we've been pulling down.

-There is a good chance we don't want to use a cloud Registry if we're working on private projects We could pay for private storage of course, and there is a lot of benefit to this.
+There is a good chance we don't want to use a public Registry if we're working on private projects We could pay for private storage of course, and there is a lot of benefit to this.
 It may not fall under your security policy, however.
 For this, we can use Docker's Registry container and run a version locally.
 This has already been installed on the VM and should be listening on port 5000.
 Lets have a look:

 ```bash
 > docker ps -a